stechz/redoak/README.md

 Then redoak will ignore it.
 There should probably be a way to render widgets from your DB on the server, eventually.

+If you use node, see `bin/redoak` for how to use it in your module.
+If you don't, there's some work that still needs to be done. :)

 # Contributors to redoak